When The Alhambra was in ruins

 “By observing the marvellous tracery of the peristyles, and the apparent fragility of its walls’ openwork, it is difficult to believe that this had survived the passing of time, earthquakes, wars, violent as well as peaceful and though no less harmful, the enthusiastic traveller’s burglary, which is enough to justify that everything here is protected by a magical spell”.

 By Carolina Molina.
-Historian and author
+Journalist and author of historical novel

 To know more: